javierarce/figma-frame-extractor/readme.md

 - **logger**: A custom logger function
 - **types**: An array of types to extract

-The following example demonstrates how to use the `nameFilter` and `logger` options to customize the export and only extract components that start with the word "block":
+The following example demonstrates how to use the `nameFilter` to customize the export and only extract components that start with the word "block":

 ```js
     {